WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 </div>

 ## M-N M-P

+Next and Previous sessions.
+This is super handy when working with under 3 sessions to be able to cycle through sessions holding `shift+alt` and pressing `n` or `p`.

 <!-- ![jump to next or previous sessions with m-N or m-P](https://images.waylonwalker.com/tmux-navigation-2021-m-N-M-P.gif "using m-N and m-P") -->
 <video controls muted autoplay playsinline loop=true width="100%">